 1 pack of orange flavored gelatin pudding, prepared according to package instructions

-1 pack of vanilla pudding (yielding 2 cups/ 475 ml pudding) prepared according to package instructions
+1 pack of vanilla custard (yielding 2 cups/ 475 ml pudding) prepared according to package instructions

 500g (17oz) Lebkuchen, ginger cake, or gingerbread cake (not cookies), cubed